andrewbtran/nicar-bingo/README.md

 *Note:* This is NOT live yet.
 Hold your horses.
 And tweets.

-IAS-bingo was forked from [NICAR Bingo]:https://github.com/andrewbtran/nicar-bingo/ and adapted for the [Information Architecture Summmit]:http://iasummit.org
+IAS-bingo was forked from [NICAR Bingo] and adapted for the [Information Architecture Summmit].

 To play, tweet at [@iasBingo] and you will receive a fresh bingo card with randomly generated squares and a link to the interactive version.